appcelerator-archive/cliunit/README.md

 $ cliunit ./test
 ```

+Any file ending in `.txt` will be loaded.
+The one exception is that cliunit will skip any files that begin with an underscore character such as `_foo.txt`.

 You can pass in `--debug` to print out the CLI stdout and stderr to aid in building or testing scripts.

 # Authoring tests